microsoft/csrobust/README.md

 ## Key Papers

   * This work on arxiv (check back later today ...)
   * [Anytime-valid off-policy inference for contextual bandits](https://arxiv.org/abs/2210.10768): This paper contains important background material on anytime valid off policy inference.
+This work essentially extends that paper to support adapting to an unknown moment $q \in (1, 2]$.

 ## Contributing